 “I also require my tenants to use the round Chateau locks, which are made of hard steel that’s difficult to cut or grind down,” he explains.
 “Criminals want to quickly clip a lock, grab and go.
 This type of lock slows them down or they might decide it isn’t worth the risk to try.”
 As another defense, Postar locks each unused storage unit with regular locks.
 These locks prevent easy access of empty units to criminals.
 Also, if any of these locks are cut, this serves as a red flag that someone is trying to break in.

-Advanced technology plays a big role in today’s controlled access security options.
-In late 2018, Janus International announced a new Nokē® Smart Entry System.
+Advanced technology plays a big role in today’s controlled access security options, with products like Janus International's Nokē® Smart Entry System.
 This system is a Bluetooth electronic lock that allows customers to easily access your facility and their unit all from using a smart device.
 In addition, the Nokē® Smart Entry System incorporates digital key sharing, where tenants can go into an app on their phone and grant anyone temporary access to their unit.
 The digital key can be revoked at any time, and an activity log keeps track of exactly when the unit was accessed during the key-sharing time frame.